 The best you could ever hope for is a slight plumping to the surface of your skin, but really?
-You’d be better to spend your money on potent active ingredients with a minuscule molecular structure able to weave their way into your dermis.
+You’d be better off spending your money on potent active ingredients with a small molecular size able to weave their way into your dermis.

 But still, eating collagen?
 I was curious.
-It was time to get the facts about collagen-boosting peptides as a beauty food.
+It was time to learn about collagen-boosting peptides as a beauty food.

 Collagen, through the looking glass.

-Your collagen is responsible for the strength, structure and support of your skin.
+Your collagen is responsible for your skin’s strength, structure and support.
 With every passing year, collagen begins to diminish.
 If you’ve spent any significant time in the sun, then your collagen is not only slowing in its production, but it will also break down quicker than it should.
-Over time, the enzymatic activity known as metalloproteinase increases leading to the premature demise of your precious collagen.
+Over time, the enzymatic activity known as metalloproteinase increases, leading to the premature demise of your precious collagen.

 Getting back what’s been lost.

-The idea of losing your collagen prematurely could fill you with despair, and you’d be forgiven for thinking, once lost, it’s gone forever.
-But then comes the chilling fact; with each passing year, the body’s ability to produce new collagen is not quite what it once was.
+The idea of losing your collagen prematurely could fill you with despair, and you’d be forgiven for thinking that once lost, it’s gone forever.
+But then comes the chilling fact: with each passing year, the body’s ability to produce new collagen is not quite what it once was.
 What then?

 Well, you could have your lines and furrows filled with temporary fillers.
 You could also invest in any of the numerous laser technologies to restore some of what has been degraded and lost.
-And, a series of chemical peels will stimulate and encourage hyaluronic acid; the substance needed to bind your collagen and elastin in the dermal layer of your skin.
+A series of chemical peels will stimulate and encourage hyaluronic acid, the substance needed to bind your collagen and elastin to the dermal layer of your skin.

 Yep, you could do all of that.